 The Danish regions and municipalities are jointly and severally liable for KommuneKredit's liabilities.
 A creditor can claim payment from any of them in the unlikely event that KommuneKredit could not honour its obligations.
-While the agency is not the only public sector related issuer in the Nordic region to benefit from public sector guarantees, its joint-and-several guarantee is unique in that it is backed by every single RLG in Denmark.
+While the agency is not the only public-sector-related issuer in the Nordic region to benefit from public-sector guarantees, its joint and several guarantee is unique in that it is backed by every single RLG in Denmark.

-High market share reflects the importance of KommuneKredit to the Danish RLGs
+High market share reflects the importance of KommuneKredit to Danish RLGs

 KommuneKredit's government-related footprint is significant.
-Established through special legislation, the association's activities are supervised by the Danish Ministry of Industry, Business and Financial Affairs (rather than the Danish financial supervisory authority), and lending is restricted to Danish regional and local authorities and institutions benefiting from a full guarantee from a RLG.
+Established through special legislation, the association's activities are supervised by the Danish Ministry of Industry, Business and Financial Affairs, and lending is restricted to Danish regional and local authorities and institutions benefiting from a full guarantee from an RLG.

 Danish RLGs have close financial cooperation with the central government in the annual budget agreements, where budgets - for the sector as a whole - need to be balanced.
 The central government has also imposed regulations and strict controls, which effectively limit RLGs from accumulating debt beyond agreed levels.
-The central government also has effective powers and can easily intervene in an RLG to ensure prudent and balanced budgets as well as in the very rare cases of financial distress.
+The central government also has effective powers and can easily intervene in an RLG to ensure prudent and balanced budgets, as well as in very rare cases of financial distress.
 RLGs are also prohibited by law from declaring bankruptcy.

 KommuneKredit benefits from a very dominant market share of RLG financing, reaching close to 100%.
-Competition is limited as the agency can offer very competitive funding costs, but is also supported by its long track-record.
+Competition is limited because the agency can offer very competitive funding costs and is also supported by its long track record.